 Ten (10) drills are held each year to acquaint students with emergency procedures.
 An evacuation plan is posted in each room; students should be familiar with these plans.
-Under teacher supervision, students must leave and re-enter the building in a quick, orderly, quiet fashion.
+Under teacher supervision, in the event of an evacuation, students must leave and re-enter the building in a quick, orderly, quiet fashion.
 On the signal to return, all will follow the same route and return to their classrooms.